 One of the key takeaways from the Global Financial Crisis of 2008-09 was that many charities who continued fundraising experienced an increase in giving whereas those who stopped fundraising took years to recover.
 Although overall fundraising income dropped in the USA for the first time in over 20 years, those charities who were bold in the face of economic doom and gloom and who remained connected with their donors did well.

 Despite the prevailing circumstances we are continuing to see positive signs for giving.
-Over 70% of respondents to a FINZ member survey on the impact of COVID-19 indicated that individual donors gave the same or more in April 2020 when compared to April 2019.
 Some charities are achieving great fundraising results as they engage with donors in new and innovative ways.
-Many grant makers are not only maintaining pre-COVID distributions but making additional money available for charities experiencing an increase in demand during this time.
 Generous corporates have stepped up and given incredible sums, either as a stand-alone amount or as part of a gift-matching arrangement.

 Here are some things that you can do to maximise your chances for fundraising success while you and your donors adjust to the ‘new normal’: